comob-project/snn-sound-localization/ReadMe.md

 # COMOB · SNN Sound Localization project 🎧

 This is the repository behind the _SNN Sound Localization_ project.
-Check out [the website](https://comob-project.github.io/snn-sound-localization/) for more information about the project.
+Check out [the website](https://comob-project.github.io/snn-sound-localization/) for more information about the project and how to join and contribute.

 ## Contents